BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **ARMY BONUS**

-Beasts of Mirkwood â€” So long as your army includes the Spider Queen, warbands composed entirely of Warg models do not need a Hero to lead them if they number six or more models; warbands composed entirely of Spider models do not need a Hero to lead them if they number two or more models; and warbands composed of a mixture of models do not need a Hero to lead them if they number ten or more models.
+Beasts of Mirkwood — So long as your army includes the Spider Queen, warbands composed entirely of Warg models do not need a Hero to lead them if they number six or more models; warbands composed entirely of Spider models do not need a Hero to lead them if they number two or more models; and warbands composed of a mixture of models do not need a Hero to lead them if they number ten or more models.
 Instead, one Warrior within the warband takes on the role of the warband's captain for the purpose of deployment.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image198.jpeg)